personnummer/meta/README.md

 ### Coordination numbers

-The option for coordination number option will be removed for all method and be replaced with `isCoordinationNumber` method instead.
+The coordination number option will be removed for all methods and be replaced with `isCoordinationNumber` method or property instead.

 ```js
 const pnr = personnummer.parse(string)